ReactiveBayes/Rocket.jl/docs/src/operators/about.md

 # [Operators](@id section_operators)

-Even though the Observable is the foundation, Rx is mostly useful because of its __operators__.
+Even though the Observable is the foundation, reactive extensions is mostly useful because of its __operators__.
 Operators are the essential pieces that allow complex asynchronous code to be easily composed in a declarative manner.

 ## [What are operators?](@id what_are_operators)